fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am attending Johns Hopkins University for a master's in biostatistics.
 With professor [Stephanie Hicks](https://www.stephaniehicks.com/) as my advisor, I am working on developing R/Shiny apps along with Python modules for image processing of spatial transcriptomics data.
-This summer I will be working at Pfizer under Dr. Liang Xue and the Simulation and Modeling Science Group.
+This summer I will be working at the Pfizer Simulation and Modeling Science Group under Dr. Liang Xue.

 My Interests
 ======